Understanding Flashes and Floaters in Vision

 It is quite common that at some point in your life you will experience flashes and floaters.
 Although mostly associated with the aging eyes it can happen for a variety of reasons even for younger people.
 Flashes and floaters consist of small spots or specks, sometimes even looking like molecular strands floating over your vision.
 Floaters are more routinely seen on illuminated backgrounds.

 Flashes of light may also be associated with floaters or may occur separately.
 Most of the time flashes and floaters are related to the jelly-like substance called vitreous which fills approximately 80% percent of the eye.
 When we get older, the vitreous fluid undergoes an aging process where this substance becomes more liquid and less jelly-like.
 The floaters are basically protein deposits that have formed within the vitreous fluid.

 The sudden onset of flashes or floaters can be an important warning signal of impeding problems.
 Approximately 1 in 10 people who develop the abrupt onset of prominent floaters or light flashes in an eye will be found to have a retinal tear.
 This retinal tear can be detected in a dilated eye exam.

 Daniel Pierre, MD Explains Floaters and Treatment Options

 Seriousness of Floaters

 Floaters can be a serious problem, however; in most cases the problems are not serious.
 Please consult our eye doctor directly before trying to diagnose the severity of this condition.
-If you are seeking a Cleveland flashes and floaters eye care physician please complete our website contact form and we can arrange an appointment.
+If you are seeking an eye care clinic to get floaters taken care of, schedule an appointment today!

 The procedure itself is pain-free and typically takes about 20-60 minutes per treatment session.
 On average, patients will require two treatment sessions to achieve a satisfactory result.
 The goal of vitreolysis is to achieve a “functional improvement”.
 That is, to allow you to return to “normal” day-to-day activities without the hindrance of floaters.